mayadata-io/specs/UseCases-Patterns.md

-### List of various use-cases / patterns / tools w.r.t Control-Plane
+### List of various use-cases / patterns w.r.t Control-Plane

 Most of these are curated from various references.
 We shall put our own patterns and use-cases once we build/re-use/derive an approach for Control-Plane.
 The